Rhaqim/github-commit-tracker/README.md

 > You can copy the `.env.example` file to `.env` and modify the values accordingly.

-## Usage

-To use GitHub Commit Tracker, follow these steps:

-- **OPTIONAL**: If you don't have PostgreSQL and Redis running locally, you can use the provided Docker Compose:
+- **Run the Docker Compose:**

 ```bash
 docker-compose up -d
 ```

-> Note: Make sure the postgres and redis configurations are correct in the docker-compose.yml file.
+> Note: If you don't have Docker Compose installed, but have PostgreSQL and Redis running locally, you can provide the correct configurations to setup connection to the databases and Redis in the .env file.

-- Start the application:
+- **Start the application:**

 ```bash
 go run main.go
 ```

+## Usage

 The application will start fetching commit data from the specified repository in the .env file and storing it in the PostgreSQL database.